cjhdev/wic/readme.md

 it possible to use WIC over any transport layer assuming you are prepared to do the integration work.

-WIC is meant to support server and client roles, but at the moment only supports client roles.
+WIC is meant to support server and client roles but at the moment only supports client roles.
 Call it a work in progress.

 ## Features